Medea: Personae of Medea

 In Euripides's play Medea, she is a woman scorned, rejected by her husband Jason and revenge seeking.
-Deborah Boedeker writes about different images and symbolism Euripides used in his play to invoke responses from his original Athenian audience.
+Deborah Boedeker writes about different images and symbolism Euripides used in his play to evoke responses from his original Athenian audience.
 The Nurse, one of the characters, gives descriptions of Medea in the prologue, highlighting comparisons to great forces of nature and different animals.
 There are also many nautical references throughout the play either used by other characters when describing Medea or by Medea herself.
 By including these references, Boedeker argues that these comparisons were used to create connections to the type of woman Medea was.
-She holds great power (referred to by the comparisons to forces of nature), she relies on her basic animal-like instincts and emotions (connections to different animals like bulls and lions), and it draws the audience back her original myth of Jason's quest for the Golden Fleece and the sea voyage taken by Jason, Medea, and the Argonauts.
+She holds great power (referred to by the comparisons to forces of nature), she relies on her basic animal-like instincts and emotions (connections to different animals like bulls and lions), and it draws the audience back to her original myth of Jason's quest for the Golden Fleece and the sea voyage taken by Jason, Medea, and the Argonauts.

-Emma Griffiths also adds to the analysis of Medea's character in Euripides's play by discussing the male/female dichotomy created by Euripides.
+Emma Griffiths adds to the analysis of Medea's character in Euripides's play by discussing the male/female dichotomy created by Euripides.
 Medea does not fit into the mold of a "normal woman" according to Athenian philosophy.
 She is depicted as having great intelligence and skill, traits typically viewed as masculine by Euripides's original audience.
 On the other hand, she uses her intelligence to manipulate the men around her.
 This manipulation would have been a negative female trait to the Athenian audience.
 Griffiths also acknowledges the paradox of the methods Medea uses to kill.
 She poisons the princess, which would have been seen as a feminine way of murder, yet kills her children in cold blood, which is seen as more masculine.
 Medea is also shown as a 'normal' Athenian mother by having a dialogue about her children and showing a strong maternal love and connection to them.
 Yet at the end of the play, she is able to kill her children as part of her revenge.
 It is through these opposites that Euripides creates a complicated character for his protagonist.